Camp Lejeune Non-Hodgkin Lymphoma Lawsuits

 TCE

-Non-Hodgkin lymphoma was one of the diseases that the ATSDR listed in Tier I as having the strongest evidence of being linked to exposure to the Camp Lejeune water supply.
-According to the ATSDR Study, multiple epidemiologic studies have specifically linked non-Hodgkin lymphoma linked to occupational exposure to TCE, a solvent commonly used in the dry cleaning industry.
+Non-Hodgkin lymphoma is one of the diseases listed in Tier I by the ATSDR as having the strongest evidence of being linked to exposure to the contaminated water supply at Camp Lejeune.

 The scientific studies linking TCE exposure to non-Hodgkin lymphoma include a 2013 study published in the journal Occupational Environmental Medicine.
 This study found that individuals with long-term exposure to TCE in the workplace were 6 times more likely to develop lymphoma.
 A similar conclusion about the link between TCE exposure and non-Hodgkin lymphoma was also reached in a previous study published in 2010.